banueloe/resale-heaven/README.md

 ```

 Your app should be up and running on [http://localhost:3000](http://localhost:3000)!
 If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).

-You will either see a message stating "You are connected to MongoDB" or "You are NOT connected to MongoDB".
-Ensure that you have provided the correct `MONGODB_URI` environment variable.

-When you are successfully connected, you can refer to the [MongoDB Node.js Driver docs](https://mongodb.github.io/node-mongodb-native/3.4/tutorials/collections/) for further instructions on how to query your database.

 ## Deploy on Vercel